willtech3/delete_drive/README.md

 ### Modifying the script

-Lines 52-53 are where the script discriminates on what types of files to delete.
+Lines 52-53 of del.py are where the script discriminates on what types of files to delete.
 Feel free to modify those lines to delete the files that you deem necessary.